CyrilleMesue/cyrillemesue.github.io/_posts/2021-04-01-mind-control.md

 ---
 layout: single
-title: "The Impact of Covid-19 on Your Mental Health And How To Manage Your Mental Health During a Pandemic or any Other Chronic Threat"
+title: "The Impact of Covid-19 on Your Mental Health"
 author_profile: true
 date: 2021-04-01
 comments: true